COSI-Lab/zones/README.md

 4. Run `./check_zones.py` to check your work
 5. Commit & Push your changes with a meaningful Git message.
 For example, "Serial 126, added random.cosi.clarkson.edu"

-The webhook attached to this repo should trigger atlas to pull down and load any changes.
+The webhook attached to this repo should trigger talos to pull down and load any changes.
 However if this fails:

-1. Log into atlas and **become root**
+1. Log into talos and **become root**
 2. `cd /etc/nsd/zones`
 3. `git pull`
 4. `systemctl reload nsd`